Commercewebapp/commerce/README.md

 # Commerce

-Commerce is written in Python3 with the help of Django framework
+Commerce is written in Python3 with the help of Django framework.

+Commerce site is for biding products and people can posting their product on Commerce so that other people can bid and buy your product.

 ## Requirements